 #4.
 Link Assistant Review

-Speaking about gathering contact methods, unfortunately here Link Assistant doesn’t do an awesome job.
+Unfortunately, Link Assistant doesn’t do an excellent job when gathering contact methods.
 That’s because it doesn’t get the email address from the website or 3rd party services.
-Instead, it gets it from Whois info and posts many unrelated ones, especially the abuse@registrar emails, which you shouldn’t send emails.
+Instead, it gets it from Whois info and posts many unrelated ones, especially the abuse@registrar emails you shouldn’t send.

 SEO Power Suite Global Settings

-All these 4 tools run independently, but they share the same global settings, so you may configure them once and use them when you need them.
+All these four tools run independently, but they share the same global settings, so you may configure them once and use them when you need them.

-- Company Profile – This is where you should save your company or business details that will appear in your reports.
+- Company Profile – This is where you should save your company or business details in your reports.
 You may specify your company name, email address, physical and website address, and add a logo.

-- Dropbox Settings – Here, you can specify your Dropbox login details to store your projects.
+- Dropbox Settings – You can specify your Dropbox login details to store your projects.
+If you don’t want to use Dropbox, you may use the SEO Power Suite cloud, allowing you to save project files.
 Also, you may sync your account to have the latest project files.
-If you don’t want to use Dropbox, you may use the SEO Power Suite cloud, allowing you to save project files.